JBenda/inkcpp/CONTRIBUTING.md

 Broadly, the interface style of inkcpp should resemble that of the C++ standard library.

-* All type names (classes, structs, typedefs, namespaces, etc.) should be written in snake_case (lowercase, words seperated by underlines).
+* All type names (classes, structs, enums, typedefs, namespaces, etc.) should be written in snake_case (lowercase, words seperated by underlines).
+* All enums should be C++11 "class" enums.
 * Typedefs/usings to integral types should have the suffix `_t`.
 E.g. `hash_t` and `uint32_t`.
 * When defining content in a nested namespace, use the new C++ syntax (`namespace a::b::c { ... }`) to reduce the amount of indentation